-When levels of these hormones are too high, they can cause headaches, nausea, nervousness, and hypertension.
+When these hormones are too high, they can cause headaches, nausea, nervousness, and hypertension.
 Also, it is essential to note that when these hormones are present in excess, people often show signs of anxiety.
-This is because everyday stress interferes with the ability to handle difficult situations.
+Also, this is because everyday stress interferes with the ability to handle difficult situations.
 Therefore, daily stress can lead to heightened levels of these hormones, which can cause even more stress.

 Your body’s release of endorphins can also mask the pain of an injury, which makes it difficult for you to determine when your body fully heals.
 For example, people often say they feel “fine” before going to the doctor, thinking something else caused their pain.
-However, after a check-up, the doctor reveals they broke a bone and the endorphins preventing them from feeling any pain.
+However, after a check-up, the doctor reveals they broke a bone, and the endorphins prevent them from feeling pain.

 Many people seek endorphins for their positive mood-altering effects.
 For example, people who experience a “runner’s high” feel better because of the release of endorphins.
-This is because these hormones can cause feelings of euphoria and happiness.
+Also, this is because these hormones can cause feelings of euphoria and happiness.